Have a Question About the BreachLock Cloud Platform? Enter it below.

 Security and innovations have often been at contrast positions when it comes to the development of new products and services.
 In a Rapid Application Development Cycle (DevSecOps), security teams often initiated DAST tools to locate vulnerabilities just before the launch of a new product or a new version of the previously-launched product.
 This became non-scalable and extremely time-consuming, mainly with strict sprints for quick releases with no substantial long-term security-related benefits.
 Fortunately, there are a few tools that could automate a good part of this system.

 Zed Attack Proxy (ZAP) from OWASP is one of the most widely used security scanners for applications.
-This manual describes the step-by-step process for integrating the OWASP ZAP plugin with Jenkins – the favourite CI/CD (Continuous Integration/Continuous Development) platform in the world.
+This manual describes the step-by-step process for integrating the OWASP ZAP plugin with Jenkins – the favorite CI/CD (Continuous Integration/Continuous Development) platform in the world.

 To start with, go to Plugin Manager on Jenkins and open Available tab.
 Now, search OWASP in the search bar and it will show Official OWASP ZAP plugin.
 Select and install it.

 In addition to the plugin, you will also need to install ZAP on your local plugin.
 You can skip this step if you already have ZAP.
 Go to Global Tool Configuration in Jenkins and open the Custom Tool Section.
 Here, keep the default settings and give a name to the custom tool along with adding Download URL for binary archive and subdirectory of extracted archive.
 After entering these details, click on the Save button.

 (You can get the download link for ZAP’s latest version from here.)

 Before moving forward, you will need to configure two essential things – host and port.
 Go to Jenkins > Configuration and fill in two sections under ZAP – Default Host and Default Port.
 You can set these values as localhost and 5555 respectively.
 After the details have been filled in, click on the Save button.

 In this step, you will be creating a new project.
 Enter a name in the Enter an item name textbox and select Freestyle project.
 Click on OK to proceed further.